microsoft/TypeScript/CONTRIBUTING_CODE.md

 - Clone the TypeScript repository locally and use the `Open Folder in Container` command.
 - Use the `Clone Repository in Container Volume` command to clone the TypeScript repository into a new container.
+The development container uses a Linux image so you will need to switch to Linux containers if you are using Docker for Windows.

 ### Build commands